 Why would we want to dream lucidly?

 As MBCBT (Mindfulness Based Cognitive Behavioural Therapy) has shown us, many psychological problems have their source in the fact that we don’t know ourselves very well.
 Through lucid dreaming we get to become more mindfully aware.
 Neuroscientists from the Max Planck Institute conducted scientific research where they compared brain structures of frequent lucid dreamers to those who rarely have lucid dreams.
 They found that the area of the brain which controls conscious cognitive processes is larger in lucid dreamers.
 This means those who experience lucid dreams have higher capability for self-reflection.
 With a third of our lives spent asleep, self-reflection is a great way to spend some of that time.

 Other benefits can include psychological healing, such as treatment for PTSD.
 People can also have a conversation with lost relatives through a lucid dream which can provide some comfort.
 Also, lucid dreams can help with creativity, by pulling inspiration from dreams into waking life.

 Is it dangerous to lucid dream?

 Lucid dreams are completely safe, and no one has reportedly died from lucid dreaming.
+In fact, many people want to how to lucid sleep themselves.
 However, there are a few negative side effects that can occur when you experience lucid dreams.
 For example, lucid dreams can initially be scary if you’re unsure what is or isn’t real, however after a reality check and the realisation that you are dreaming, you are able to have more fun with it.